How To Get Key Marketing Metrics from Your CRM System

 This blog is going to be a bit of a sales pitch but please excuse me.
-At Full Circle CRM, we are really passionate about helping marketers get the information they need to do better marketing and make a measurable impact on their businesses.
+At Full Circle Insights, we are really passionate about helping marketers get the information they need to do better marketing and make a measurable impact on their businesses.
 We believe that getting the real data on marketing performance is how marketers “get a seat at the revenue table.”

 Ok, let’s get to reviewing David’s blog.

 1) Campaign Response Rate is traditionally a very important measurement to get an accurate account of the outcome of every response to your campaigns.
 Here David describes this metric as “the most difficult task in marketing metrics” particularly when a company has a long relationship with the customer.
 He also says “CRM data does not solve the problem.”
 Ah!
-Not true if you use Salesforce and Full Circle.
+Not true if you use Salesforce and Full Circle Insights.

 Using Full Circle Response Management, you can track the outcome of every campaign response (whether the response is a lead or contact inside Salesforce) and get a complete historical record of every response.
 With a complete database, imagine the quality of the information you can get about your marketing campaign performance!